Kapranov's $L_\infty$ structures, Fedosov's star products, and one-loop exact BV quantizations on K\"ahler manifolds: From Fedosov to Batalin-Vilkovisky

-is called the {\em propagator} (see \cite[Definition 2.30]{GLL}) because it is the derivative of the Green's function on $S^1$ with respect to the standard flat metric, and thus represents the propagator of topological quantum mechanics on $S^1$ (see \cite[Remarks 2.31 and B.6]{GLL}).
-When restricted to the open subset $S^1\times S^1\setminus\Delta \subset S^1[2]$, the propagator $P$ is anti-symmetric in the two copies of $S^1$.
+The function $P$ on $S^1[2]$ is called the {\em propagator} (see \cite[Definition 2.30]{GLL}) because it is the derivative of the Green's function on $S^1$ with respect to the standard flat metric, and thus represents the propagator of topological quantum mechanics on $S^1$ (see \cite[Remarks 2.31 and B.6]{GLL}).
+When restricted to the open subset $S^1\times S^1\setminus\Delta \subset S^1[2]$, the propagator $P$ is anti-symmetric in the two copies of $S^1$: if $0<\theta_1-\theta_2<1$, then